cliqz-oss/browser-f/mozilla-release/browser/docs/AddressBar.rst

     // Manage view visibility.
     closePopup();
     openResults();
-    // Converts an internal URI (e.g. a wyciwyg URI) into one which we can
+    // Converts an internal URI (e.g. a URI with a username or password) into
-    // expose to the user.
+    // one which we can expose to the user. makeURIReadable(uri);
-    makeURIReadable(uri);
     // Handles an event which would cause a url or text to be opened. handleCommand();